I thoroughly examined her

 - In the latest seasons, Giorgio Vettori and Sonia Randalli are the ones who analyze the bodies.

 - The unfortunately-named Donald "Ducky" Mallard (David McCallum), NCIS.
 Also, his protégé, Jimmy Palmer, who recently earned his degree and can take over in Autopsy whenever Ducky's not available.
+And now that Ducky has retired from his medical duties, Jimmy is officially the NCIS Medical Examiner.

 - The ever-cheerful George Bullard in Midsomer Murders (except for a brief spell when the ME was snarky replacement Dan Peterson).
 Bullard later retires and is replaced by Dr. Kate Wilding, who herself ends up leaving and being replaced by Dr. Kam Karimore.